-Beach and Dog Walking: This area is popular for walking on the beach, particularly for residents of the northern end of the City of Cannon Beach, which is adjacent to Chapman Beach.
-It is a popular spot for walking dogs off-leash.
+Dog Walking: This is a popular spot for walking dogs off-leash.
 The presence of off-leash dogs is particularly problematic because many approach and/or walk on the intertidal rocks and upset the nesting of native birds and disturb marine life.
-Because this area has no oversight, off leash dogs kill, maim, and agitate wildlife.
-Chicks that are foraging on the beaches and rocks before they can fly cannot get away from unleashed dogs.
-This area is known to the Wildlife Center of the North Coast as the location of wildlife injuries and deaths resulting from dogs, according to a former volunteer.
-Human safety is also at risk, including injuries, equipment damage, and aggressive behavior from dogs experienced by the Black Oystercatcher monitor volunteer (see Attachment 2, "Descriptions of 2020 Dog Encounters").
+Because this area has no oversight, off leash dogs are routinely killing, maiming, and agitating wildlife.
+Chicks that are foraging on the beaches and rocks before they are old enough to fly cannot get away from unleashed dogs.
+This area is known to the Wildlife Center of the North Coast as the location of wildlife injuries and deaths resulting from dogs.
+Human safety is also at risk, including injuries, equipment damage, and aggressive behavior from dogs that has been experienced and documented by residents (T. Goossen, pers. comm. (see Attachment 2 "Descriptions of 2020 Dog Encounters")).

-Tidepool Exploration: Tidepooling is popular in the area but causes problems due to visitors walking on environmentally sensitive intertidal rocks and disturbing nesting birds.
+Tidepool Exploration: Tidepooling is popular in the area.
+Rocky habitat is a great example of our intricate ocean ecosystems and provides an opportunity to see the delicate balance between species without having to engage in snorkeling or SCUBA diving.
+Tidepooling can cause problems due to visitors walking on environmentally sensitive intertidal rocks and disturbing nesting birds (MARINe 2020b).

-Birdwatching: Because of the large number of bird species and large seabird colonies found here, Chapman Point is a popular birding spot.
+Birdwatching: Because of the large number of bird species and large seabird colonies found here, Ecola Point is a popular birding spot.
+There are two eBird hotspots at Ecola Point and Indian Beach. eBirders regularly enter checklists into these hotspots (36 checklists have been entered at Indian Beach).